sumup/payments-reusable-workflows/docs/BUILD_DEPLOY_DEV.md

 - Builds image from Dockerfiles located in .deployment/docker sub-directory
 - Tests and Packages helm chart
 - Creates PR in deploy repo for development env
+- Option to merge PR in deploy repo for development env

 Used on push to main/master branch